kdgregory/log4j-aws-appenders/FAQ.md

-## What's the difference between version 1 and version 2
+## What's the difference between major versions?

   Version 1 was a single JAR that supported only Log4J 1.2.
 Version 2 split the library into two parts: a "core" JAR contains all code that interacts with AWS, and "framework" JARs that support different logging frameworks.
+Version 3 added support for the AWS "version 2" SDK (but still supports version 1!).
+I don't foresee a version 4.

 ## Isn't Log4J 1.x at end of life?